jespino/github-mm-release-notes/README.md

    ```

    **Note:** The tool will fall back to using any token stored in the code (if any), but this is not recommended.

+   **Important:** If you don't provide a GitHub token, the tool will run as an unauthenticated user.
+This will work for the public Mattermost repository, but you **won't be able to access** the private Enterprise repository.

 3. Follow the interactive prompts:
    - Select a repository (mattermost/mattermost, mattermost/enterprise, or both)